 In the Beginning

 I was reminded of one of the fantasies I created as a kid as a coping mechanism.
 Sitting alone in my room and wondering what my future was going to look like, dreaming I might end up in a world far away from the town I grew up in.
-I think that was the first time I heard God's voice, who showed me he had a plan for my life that I wouldn't have been able to imagine.
+I think that was the first time I heard God's voice, who told me he had a plan for my life that was going to be better than I could imagine.

 When I got to the meeting I shared what it was like for me to grow up in an alcoholic household.
 The things I saw when I woke up in the middle of the night from all of the commotion.
 How helpless I felt as a nine year old standing by while all of my little siblings were dragged in.
 How the worst offense was waking up the next morning and being told that everything was 'okay' and that we were going to continue on as if it didn't happen.